p2panda/handbook/spec/server-client/schemas.md

     }
     ```

-3. With this data the client can encode the new bamboo entry now and send it finally to the server (via `panda_publishEntry`).
+3. With this data, the client can encode the new bamboo entry now and send it finally to the server (via `panda_publishEntry`).

     ```json
     {